ZhukMax/PhalconServer/README.md

 # PhalconServer
-Bash file for help to setup server with PHP7, PostgreSQL or MySQL (MariaDB), Redis &amp; Phalcon PHP
+Bash file for help to setup server with PHP7, PostgreSQL or MySQL (MariaDB), Redis &amp; Phalcon PHP, Composer

 Only for Ubuntu (Debian)